Kozhanka, Kyiv Oblast

-Kozhanka (Кожанка) is an urban-type settlement in Fastiv Raion (district) of Kyiv Oblast (province) in northern Ukraine.
+Kozhanka (Кожанка) is a rural settlement in Fastiv Raion (district) of Kyiv Oblast (province) in northern Ukraine.
 It hosts the administration of Kozhanka settlement hromada, one of the hromadas of Ukraine.
 Kozhanka's population was 2,697 as of the 2001 Ukrainian Census.
 Current population:

+Until 26 January 2024, Kozhanka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kozhanka became a rural settlement.